bbauska/W3Cx-3of5/README.md

 </ul>
 <br/>

-<a href="https://jsbin.com/heboke/edit?html,output">The blog example is online at JsBin</a>:  let\'s see below what the Google Chrome HTML5 Outliner extension showed.
+<a href="https://jsbin.com/heboke/edit?html,output" target="_blank">The blog example is online at JsBin</a>:  let\'s see below what the Google Chrome HTML5 Outliner extension showed.

 <!------------------------------------------------------------------------------------------------>
 <!----------------- 32. image of the blog toc, show an untitled nav entry (52) ------------------->